 Tomcat is developed by Apache Foundations.
 Apache Tomcat is an open source web server for a Java-based web application.
 Tomcat is licensed under Apache License version 2.
 Apache Tomcat team has announced its latest Tomcat 9.0.4 release on Jan 18, 2018.

 Step 1 – Prerequisites

-If you don’t have Java installed on your system or installed lower version, use one of the following link to install Java first.
+If you don’t have Java installed on your system or installed lower version, use the following link to install Java first.

 Step 2 – Download Tomcat Archive